Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 {{< /highlight>}}
 {{< /codeblock>}}

-Parsing a constant value is trivial, we just have to convert the lexeme into an integer.
+Parsing a constant value is trivial, we just have to convert the lexeme into its numerical value.

 {{< codeblock name= "The parser class" >}}
 {{< highlight python >}}
 def parseConstantExpression(self, token: Token) -> ConstantExpression:
-    return ConstantExpression(int(token.lexeme))
+    return ConstantExpression(float(token.lexeme))
 {{< /highlight>}}
 {{< /codeblock>}}